jared-richard-clarke/student/notes/pratt-parser/crockford.md

         return left;
     };

-    // "The statement function parses one statement.
+    // "The `statement` function parses one statement.
 If the current token has
-    // an std method, the token is reserved and the std is invoked.
+    // a `std` method, the token is reserved and the `std` is invoked.
     // Otherwise,we assume an expression statement terminated with a semi-colon.
     // For reliability, we will reject an expression statement that is not an
     // assignment or invocation."